 For example, the Target RedCard is a good deal for Target lovers, but it can only be used for purchases at Target (unless you’re targeted for the open-loop version, the Target™ Mastercard®*).
 The Capital One Walmart Rewards card, however, is an open-loop card, which means you can use it anywhere Mastercard is accepted.
 You’ll even earn rewards on other types of purchases, including 2 percent cash back at restaurants and on travel and 1 percent back on everything else.

 However, some stores offer multiple credit cards, including both open-loop and closed-loop versions.
-For example, Amazon offers two open-loop cards, which are issued by Chase: the Amazon Prime Rewards Visa Signature Card* and the Amazon Rewards Visa Signature Card*.
-Amazon also has closed-loop options like the Amazon Store Card* and the Amazon Secured Card*.
-These two cards are issued by Synchrony Bank, a popular issuer of store cards, and they can only be used on Amazon.
+For example, Amazon offers two open-loop cards, which are issued by Chase: the Amazon Visa* and the Prime Visa.
+Amazon also has two closed-loop options: the Amazon Store Card* and a version for Amazon Prime members, the Amazon Prime Store Card*.
+These cards are issued by Synchrony Bank, a popular issuer of store cards, and they can only be used on Amazon.

 Without a doubt, open-loop credit cards offer much more flexibility and, in many cases, added rewards potential.
 They may also come with better card benefits.
 Still, closed-loop cards can make sense in some cases — especially if your credit leaves much to be desired.